-In 1995, an Alumni Convocation Series was established which features Muskingum alumni who have achieved notable distinction in their careers.
+A Distinguished Alumni Series features Muskingum alumni who have achieved notable distinction in their careers.

 As a part of the Ohio Poetry Circuit, the English department schedules a series of evenings in which noted poets read from their works in programs open to the community.